DMZnoo/Helicopter/README.md

 To run the code,

 1. Open CMake
-2. Set build path and set the source dir as the cloned repo
+2. Set build path to your own liking and set the source dir as the repo (should be "YOUR_DIR/Helicopter/")
 3. Configure till the red line disappears
 4. Generate
 5. Open

+##Control

+w : move forward
+a : turn left
+d : turn right
+s : move backwards

+<- : move left
+-> : move right

+left-shift : increase latitude space-bar : decrease latitude